shinolab/autd3-rs/autd3-link-remote/README.md

 # autd3-link-remote

-This crate provides a link for remote server.
+This crate provides a link for remote server or simulator.

 # Author

-Shun Suzuki, 2025
+Shun Suzuki, 2022-2025